wmcdonald404/wmcdonald404.github.io/_posts/2025-03-15-aws-systems-manager-ssm.md

     i-06900ca90da3b694f,18.201.137.62
     ```

-    > **Note:** This instance currently has a public IP and security groups configures so SSH access can be tested too.
+    > **Note:** This instance currently has a public IP and security groups configured so SSH access can be tested too.
 SSM does NOT need the instance to be in a public subnet, or have a public IP.

 4. Test connectivity